 “G.H.
 Mosson is a unique nature poet as well as antiwar beacon and poetry activist.”

-—Antler, author of Factory and Poet Laureate emeritus of Milwaukee, WI
+Antler, author of Factory (City Lights Books) and former Poet Laureate of Milwaukee, WI

 “Libraries seeking accessible poetry that demonstrates an especially notable ability to steep readers in the progression of life, the evolution of values surrounding it, and the advancing years will find Mosson’s work highly recommendable.
 It will reach both literary audiences and general-interest readers.”